connorgalvin512/connorgalvin512.github.io/README.md

-# Select Works - Connor Galvin
+# Works & Projects - Connor Galvin

-This portfolio contains the code, datasets, and analysis of several projects that I have worked on for school and in my own free time.
+This page contains the code, datasets, and analysis of several projects that I have worked on for school and in my own free time.

 ## Sentiment Analysis on Amazon reviews